About us

 Additional Information

-The Belarusian Helsinki Committee operates in partnership with Helsinkio susitarimų skatinimo asociacija under a Memorandum of Cooperation.
+The Belarusian Helsinki Committee cooperates with Helsinkio susitarimų skatinimo asociacija (Legal entity code 304185631, Vilnius, Lithuania) on the basis of a Memorandum of Cooperation.